PATIENT GUIDE TO MINIMALLY INVASIVE ANTERIOR CERVICAL MICROSCOPIC

 next portion of the procedure is called the fusion.
 The discs in

 the body are named for the bones they are between.
 For example,

 there are seven bones in the neck, and if your disc rupture is between

-the number six and number seven bones, it is called a "C6-7"
+the number six and number seven bones, it is called the "C67

-disc.
-The goal of the fusion is to make the C6 and C7 bones into
+disc".
+The goal of the fusion is to make the C6 and C7 bones

 bank and sliding it between the two after the disk has been removed.

-Over many months the bones will join together as one.
+Over many months, the bones will heal together as one.
 Many people

 worry that taking a piece of bone from someone else presents the

 risk of getting either hepatitis or AIDS.
 Although this is theoretically